The role of indigenous reserves and missions in Australian history

 Racism was also a problem on many of these institutions.
 Indigenous Australian people were often treated as second-class citizens.

-They were not allowed to marry Europeans, and their children were taken away from them and sent to white schools.
+Depending upon the specific state, they were not allowed to marry Europeans, and their children were taken away from them and sent to white schools.

 Despite the challenges, Indigenous Australian people were considered to 'benefit' from living on reserves, missions, and stations.